 High Impact Practices

-High-impact practices (HIP) are practices that improve higher-order thinking skills and academic success.
-They cultivate the deep learning, practical skills, and experience that a twenty-first century workforce demands of college graduates.
-High-impact practices often include community-based service and learning communities at the freshman level and performance experiences such as internships and capstone-course projects at the senior level.
+High-impact practices (HIP) are educational practices that improve higher-order thinking skills and academic success.
+High-impact practices often include community-based service.
+They also include learning communities at the freshman level and performance experiences such as internships and capstone-course projects at the senior level.

-A number of experiences have been identified as being high impact.
+A number of experiences have been identified as being "high impact."
 Three have been chosen at SFA as targeted learning platforms for improving students' higher order thinking and overall academic success.
-The three platforms are: collaborative assignments and projects; mentored undergraduate scholarship; and career-specific learning.
+These platforms are: collaborative projects, mentored undergraduate scholarship and career-specific learning.

-The literature suggests that a minimum of two HIP experiences are needed to reach a threshold of significant difference in higher-order thinking skills and enhanced student success (Kuh, 2008).
+Research suggests that a minimum of two HIP experiences are needed to reach a threshold of significant difference in higher-order thinking skills and enhanced student success.